guardian/secure-contact/README.md

 Scripts for building and running the Guardian's PGP contact and SecureDrop pages

+## Overview

+### Secure Contact Monitor

+Secure Contact Monitor (SCM) performs status monitoring of our onion website and updates our status page accordingly.

+The monitor script attempts to reach our onion site five times, with a 60 second interval between each attempt.
+The timeouts and sleep are quite generous, which gives the Tor network the benefit of the doubt.

+SCM will send notifications via Hangouts Chat and/or email.
+The channel it messages is determined by the webhook URL that is stored in AWS parameter store.

+Most of the configuration, including the Onion URL, is stored in AWS Parameter Store and fetched each time the script is run.

 ## Development

 This project is using Python 3.